K08149/autorecon/README.md

 ### OPTIONAL:
-if you want to  confirm a file has Unix-style endings, run: file bootstrap.sh
+if you want to  confirm a file has Unix-style endings, run:
+"file bootstrap.sh"
 ### EXPECTED OUTPUT:
-bootstrap.sh: ASCII text
+"bootstrap.sh: ASCII text"
 ### even If you see:
-bootstrap.sh: ASCII text, with CRLF line terminators
+"bootstrap.sh: ASCII text, with CRLF line terminators"
 ### then it still has Windows line endings.